-- 35. Encourages Member States to implement measures nationally, regionally and internationally to ensure nuclear, radiation, transport and waste safety, as well as emergency preparedness and response, taking into account IAEA Safety Standards; - 36.
-Encourages Member States to use the IAEA Safety Standards in their national regulatory programmes, as appropriate, and to periodically review national legislation, regulations and guidance taking into account the latest revision of the IAEA Safety Standards and report on progress in appropriate international fora; - 37.
-Requests the Agency to continue to support the work of the Commission on Safety Standards (CSS) and the Safety Standards Committees; - 38.
-Urges the Secretariat to improve the publication process and the coherence of translation of Safety Standards in all IAEA official languages, and to take measures so that the backlog of drafts which were endorsed by the Commission on Safety Standards as long ago as April 2015 is eliminated without further delay, and further urges the Secretariat to improve the editing process of drafts so that they may be published in a timely manner; - 39.
-Requests further efforts of the Secretariat to enable representatives of all Member States, including those considering introducing nuclear power or radiation technology, to participate in the work of the Commission and Committees; - 40.
-Requests the Agency to continuously review, strengthen, promulgate and implement as broadly and effectively as possible the IAEA Safety Standards; - 41.
-Encourages the Agency to keep up to date with the latest relevant findings of research supporting nuclear safety expertise as well as scientific and technological innovations, to enhance technical capabilities accordingly and to strengthen IAEA Safety Standards as appropriate; - 42.
-Welcomes the improvement of the Nuclear Safety and Security Series Online User Interface (NSS-OUI) and invites Member States to use it and to provide feedback on its content and performance to the Secretariat; - 43.
+- 34. Encourages Member States to implement measures nationally, regionally and internationally to ensure nuclear, radiation, transport and waste safety, as well as emergency preparedness and response, taking into account IAEA Safety Standards; - 35.
+Encourages Member States to use the IAEA Safety Standards in their national regulatory programmes, as appropriate, and to periodically review national legislation, regulations and guidance taking into account the latest revision of the IAEA Safety Standards and report on progress in appropriate international fora; - 36.
+Requests the Agency to continue to support the work of the Commission on Safety Standards (CSS) and the Safety Standards Committees; - 37.
+Urges the Secretariat to address delays in the publication process, in particular in the editing of drafts, and improve the coherence of the translation of Safety Standards into all IAEA official languages, and further urges the Secretariat to address the under-resourced editing services in the Department of Management, as contained in recommendation 23 in GOV/2019/6, so that the Safety Standards endorsed by the Commission on Safety Standards are published in a timely manner; - 38.
+Requests further efforts of the Secretariat to enable representatives of all Member States, including those considering introducing nuclear power or radiation technology, to participate in the work of the Commission and Committees; - 39.
+Requests the Agency to continuously review, strengthen, promulgate and implement as broadly and effectively as possible the IAEA Safety Standards, and to strengthen education and training programmes aimed at increasing awareness of the IAEA Safety Standards; - 40.
+Encourages the Agency to keep up to date with the latest relevant findings of research supporting nuclear safety expertise as well as scientific and technological innovations, to enhance technical capabilities accordingly and to strengthen IAEA Safety Standards as appropriate; - 41.
 Requests the Secretariat to continue its close cooperation, where appropriate, with the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), the International Commission on Radiological Protection (ICRP) and other relevant organizations in the development of IAEA Safety Standards;

-4. Self-assessments and the Agency's Peer Review and Advisory Services
+Self-assessments and the Agency's Peer Review and Advisory Services